DeadGolden0/Telegram-Notifier/README.md

-## 🌐 Plex Notifier
+## 🌐 Telegram Notifier

-Welcome to the **Plex Notifier** repository!
-This is a simple Node.js Express API that automatically sends a message to a Telegram bot whenever a new film is available on Plex (via Plex webhooks).
+Welcome to the **Telegram Notifier** repository!
+This is a simple Node.js Express API that automatically sends a message to a Telegram bot whenever a new film is available on Plex or Jellyfin (via Plex webhooks).

 ## 📋 Prerequisites